-In 2021 and 2022, our results of operations were affected by the impact of the COVID-19 pandemic, the relevant restrictive measures imposed by the relevant government authorities and the business strategies we deployed in response to the COVID-19 pandemic.
-Our revenue increased by 3.6% from RMB2,292.7 million in 2021 to RMB2,375.5 million in 2022, primarily due to the successful expansion of our restaurant network from 236 as of December 31, 2021 to 276 as of December 31, 2022, partially offset by a decrease in overall total guests served as a result of the negative impact of the resurgence of COVID-19 outbreaks in China.
-Our revenue further increased by 51.1% from RMB2,375.5 million in 2022 to RMB3,589.2 million in 2023, primarily attributable to (i) the strong recovery of our customer traffic due to a significant surge in consumer spending in the first half of 2023 following the easing of government-imposed restrictions related to COVID-19 in December 2022 and (ii) an increase in our restaurants in operation due to our restaurant expansion.
-In addition, as a result of our successful operation, we recorded net cash generated from operating activities of RMB377.0 million, RMB347.6 million and RMB793.2 million in 2021, 2022 and 2023, respectively.
+In 2022, our results of operations were affected by the impact of the COVID-19 pandemic, the relevant restrictive measures imposed by the relevant government authorities and the business strategies we deployed in response to the COVID-19 pandemic.
+Our revenue increased by 51.1% from RMB2,375.5 million in 2022 to RMB3,589.2 million in 2023, primarily attributable to (i) the strong recovery of our customer traffic due to a significant surge in consumer spending in the first half of 2023 following the easing of government-imposed restrictions related to COVID-19 in December 2022 and (ii) an increase in the number of our restaurants in operation due to our restaurant expansion.
+Our revenue also increased by 6.9% from RMB3,589.2 million in 2023 to RMB3,838.2 million in 2024, primarily attributable to an increase in the number of our restaurants in operation, we recorded net cash generated from operating activities of RMB347.6 million, RMB793.2 million and RMB734.0 million in 2022, 2023 and 2024, respectively.